 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Prior authorization is not required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 You may get the following comprehensive dental services from any licensed dental provider in the United States.
 Covered services include (see the "Optional Comprehensive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
 This is the maximum dollar amount covered by the plan for a covered dental service.
 You are responsible for paying the difference between the billed charges and the maximum allowable.
-Deductible No ne Annual benefit maximum \$1,0 000 Applies to Class I, II, and III Diagnostic Services (Preventive Class I) Covered services include: фО CO concession to the Routine exams Limited to two exams per calendar year \$0 copay \$0 copay up to the maximum allowable charge Problem-focused exams Limited to two exams per calendar year \$0 copay \$0 copay up to the maximum allowable charge Prophylaxis or periodontal cleanings Limited to two cleanings per calendar year \$0 copay \$0 copay up to the maximum allowable charge
+Deductible No ne Annual benefit maximum Applies to Class I, II, and III \$2,0 000 Diagnostic Services (Preventive Class I) Covered services include: Routine exams \$0 copay \$0 copay up to the maximum allowable charge Problem-focused exams \$0 copay \$0 copay up to the maximum allowable charge Prophylaxis or periodontal cleanings \$0 copay \$0 copay up to the maximum allowable charge Bitewing x-rays \$0 copay \$0 copay up to the maximum allowable charge